 Some awards are renewable and are paid over multiple semesters or years or study.
-If your award is renewable for multiple semesters/years, you will receive all of the necessary Payment Activation Forms with your offer letter.
-Please submit the appropriate Payment Activation Form along with an official copy of your most recent transcript (where required).
-If your award is processed per semester, you must submit the forms one at a time at the beginning of each semester.
-Do not send both fall and winter semester forms together as we cannot process the forms in this manner.
+If your award is renewable for multiple semesters/years, you will be asked to provide proof of enrolment (or a completed Payment Activation Form for students who received an award prior to 2022) each semester along with a copy of your most recent transcript starting in year 2 (where required).
+Renewable awards are not issued automatically and it is the responsibility of award recipients to contact EducationMatters each semester to arrange for payment and to ensure that all required documentation is provided.
 Please note that some awards require maintaining a certain grade point average (GPA).
 Be sure to read the Terms of Reference carefully.
 Failure to maintain a required GPA may result in termination of your award.

 Awards administered by EducationMatters will not be recorded on your school transcript.

 Some awards administered by EducationMatters for students in Junior or Senior High School are paid by cheque to the student or program, as specified in the Terms of Reference of the award.